 English II will continue to develop effective speaking, writing, and reading skills.
-Through specific activities, students will be able to recognize writing and speaking as a valuable and enjoyable means of communication.
+Students will be able to recognize writing and speaking as a valuable and enjoyable means of communication.
 A variety of fiction and nonfiction is studied, analyzed, and assessed through tests, various writings, projects, and speeches.
 Areas of study will include reading literature, reading informational texts, writing, speaking and listening, and language skills